 - Begin a career in teaching and learning settings and practices outside the K–12 education system.

-Students intending to complete the education and educational services certificate may find the declaration form on the School of Education's Apply to a Program page.
+Students intending to pursue the Education and Educational Services Certificate should visit the School of Education's Certificate Programs page to complete the declaration form.
 The declaration for this certificate program can be submitted at any time during the calendar year.

 Please note: Students completing a course of study designed to lead to teacher certification are not eligible to complete the EES certificate.
 This also includes School of Education degree students pursuing the education studies or communication sciences and disorders majors.
 Other students completing a major within the School of Education are limited to 6 credits of overlap between their major and the certificate; that is, no more than 6 credits of coursework used to satisfy requirements for a major within the School of Education may also be counted toward completion of the EES certificate.

 Requirements of this 15-credit certificate program include both Foundation and Focus coursework.
 All coursework must be taken for a letter grade (not credit/no-credit or pass/fail) and students must earn at least a C grade in each course of the certificate.
 At least 12 credits of the certificate must be earned in residence at UW–Madison.

 There is no formal prerequisite structure to the certificate, although students will generally be expected to take CURRIC 240 Critical Aspects of Teaching, Schooling, and Education first, followed by the two remaining Foundation courses and then the two Focus courses.